Sorry, this program is not available for local students.

 Many assignments are designed to put theory into workplace practice providing an education that is directly applicable to your role as an OHS professional.

-Graduates find work within industry, government, service organisations, consulting or in workers' compensation insurance companies, where they're engaged in OHS risk management teams to advise corporate clients.
+Graduates find work within industry, government, service organisations, consulting or in workers' compensation insurance companies.

 Positions with additional environmental responsibilities are known as EHS or SHE (safety, health and environment) managers or coordinators.